jundalisay/superblist/content/en/social/economics/principles/part-3/chapter-01b.md

 Nowadays, surveys and school exams are the most common ways to discover the interests of each person, and this is why education is very important.
 Asking a child what he wants to become is another common way, but even this is often not emphasized in some cultures.

-## A Pantrynomy is an Economy within its Dharma
+## A Supereconomy is an Economy within its Dharma

-From here, we can now define our pantrynomy as **a system of resource allocation that is in line with the Tao or Dharma**.
+From here, we can now define our supereconomy as **a system of resource allocation that is in line with the Tao or Dharma**.

 The definition of the Tao or Dharma then depends on the kind of discrete entity described, whether it be a family, company, nation, or planet.